 Charles Oliver Abbey

-Charles Oliver "Charlie" Abbey was born September 20, 1825, in Hope Twp., Durham Co., Upper Canada, and died May 22, 1863, in Vicksburg, MS, at age 37.
-He was the son of Isaac Abbey and Lucinda Bradley of Canada West.
+Charles Oliver "Charlie" Abbey was born September 20, 1825, in Hope Twp., Durham Co., Upper Canada, and died May 22, 1863, before the fortifications of Vicksburg, Warren Co., MS, at age 37.
+His body is not listed as being buried at the National Cemetery at Vicksburg.
+A marker would eventually be placed in Union Cemetery, Milladore, Wood Co., WI, alongside his wife, upon her death in 1903.
+He is the son of Isaac Abbey possibly of New York, and Lucinda "Sandy" Bradley of Haldimand Twp., Northumberland Twp., Upper Canada.

-Phoebe Elizabeth Searle was born June 4, 1826, in Bodmin, County Cornwall, England, and died January 27, 1903, at the Adam Shidell residence, Sherry Twp., Wood Co., WI, at age 76.
-She was the daughter of William Husband Searle of Tywardreath, County Cornwall, England, and Ann Hill of England.
+Phoebe Elizabeth "Phebe" Searle was born June 4, 1826, in Broadoak (Braddock) Parish, County Cornwall, England, and died January 27, 1903, at the Adam Shidell residence, Town of Sherry, Wood Co., WI, at age 76.
+Buried in Union Protestant Cemetery, Milladore, Wood Co., WI.
+She is the daughter of William Husband Searle of Lanreath, County Cornwall, England, and Anne Hill of Liskeard, Cornwall Co., England.
 William Searle and his family came from Cornwall, England to the Cobourg-Port Hope area in the early 1830's with many other Bible Christians who came from Cornwall at that time.
 It appears that she never could read or write.
 This helps explain the various spellings of her last name, which became known as Searle.

 TIMELINE